b-adkins/they_are_billions.ahk/README.md

 - Easier setup: script will figure out button pixel coordinates from your resolution.
 Hopefully this will be easy (scale factor).
 Otherwise, I'll have to go through each resolution and make a giant list for each case.
 (Send me your resolution and corner coordinates please!)

 ## 1.0
 - When switching to units or buildings via control group, menu will switch to whatever you have told AutoHotKey you use that hotkey for.
-(E.g. I use 1 for my main army, 2 for my fast arm, and 5 for my soldier's center)
+(E.g. I use 1 for my main army, 2 for my fast army, and 5 for my soldier's center)
 - Will only change hotkeys for They Are Billions.
 Thus, you can Alt-Tab without any trickiness

 # Change Log